moja-global/.github/profile/README.md

 moja global is building a community of experts, scientists and developers to create the open-source source software for MRV systems for the land sector that is affordable, accurate and fully customizable to a user’s needs and available data, whether the user represents a country, a region, a local government, a company or a climate mitigation project.

+## Get involved

+Moja global thrives on the energy and spirit of our community.
+We are lucky to have an engaged team of scientists, geospatial analysts, policymakers, technical writers, software and web developers contributing to our ambition of supporting equitable and evidence-based policy of land and ecosystem management.

+Our goal is to make software for land-use planning, climate change mitigation and policy analysis.
+Our tools are available to all potential users, including governments, commercial entities, financial institutions, and intergovernmental bodies.

+The participation and growth of our community are generously supported by mentorship programs such as Google Season of Code, Google Season of Documentation, Outreachy and the Linux Foundation Experience (LFX).

 ## Contributing to the ecosystem

 The open source community is the heart of moja global and helps us build tools to fight climate change.
 Learn more about our ecosystem at [**moja.global**](https://moja.global) and through our projects: